 Data analysis (awaiting additional detail from authors)

 Now we will determine the frequency of CD3+ lymphocytes among all thymocytes that were isolated from the mouse thymus [1-Reuse].
 To start, double click on the FlowJo icon and drag the files for each tube in the “All Sample” window.
-Then, double click on the “Enriched T cells” file to display the cells recorded from that sample on a dot plot that displays forward scatter on the Y axis and side scatter on the X axis.
+Then, double click on the “Enriched T cells” file to display the cells recorded from that sample on a dot plot that displays forward scatter (FSC-A) on the X axis and side scatter (SSC-A) on the Y axis.
 Click on “polygon” to circle the lymphocyte populations [2-SCREEN].
+Next, double click on the circled population to create a new window.
+Select “FSC-W” on the Y axis and “FSC-A” on the X axis, and circle the FSA-W negative cells.
+In the “subpopulation identification” window, name your cell population “single cells”

 Reuse footage from cell isolation

 Talent performs steps as written

+Added shot: Talent performs the steps on the computer as described in the VO.

 Next, click “OK” on the “subpopulation identification” window, then double click on the circled population to create a new window.
 Select “CD3” on the Y axis, and circle the CD3-positive cells.
-On the “subpopulation identification” window name your cell population “T cells”.
+In the “subpopulation identification” window name your cell population “T cells”.
 Repeat with the “Non Enriched T cells” file [1-SCREEN].

 Talent performs steps as written